Sharma-Rajat/kuberos/README.md

 ---

 An OIDC authentication helper for Kubernetes' `kubectl`.
-Alternative UI using `Element.io` and `upn` as an OIDC claim.
+Alternative UI using `Element.io`.

 ![The kuberos UI](frontend/kuberos.png)